welteki/docs.actuated.dev/docs/install-macos-agent.md

       - run: sudo -n true
 ```

-The job should complete, and the single-use VM should be removed afterward.
+Trigger the workflow.
+The job should complete, and the single-use VM should be
+removed afterward.

 ## Keep the agent and base image current